Enroll in a Study.

 We are enrolling any individual with autism spectrum disorder and their biological parents into the nation’s largest autism study, called SPARK.
 The goal of SPARK is to speed up autism research and find the genetic causes of autism.
 All participants enroll online at www.sparkforautism.org/CHOP and then provide a saliva sample via kits that are mailed to the home.
 Families who return the saliva collection kits will receive compensation and access to free webinars and an interactive and informational dashboard.

-We are looking for teens and adults ages 12 and older with autism spectrum disorder to participate in a research study testing the effectiveness of a new virtual reality (VR) application aimed at improving social skills.
-Participation in this study involves one to three visits to CAR to use the VR headset and complete questionnaires.
+We are looking for teens and adults ages 12 and older with autism spectrum disorder to participate in a research study testing two different methods of helping people with ASD learn to interact with police officers.
+One method will use virtual reality (VR) and the other uses video modeling (VM).
+Participation in this study involves one to three visits to CAR for VR or VM intervention and complete questionnaires.
 Participants will be compensated for their time.

 The goal of this research study is to better understand differences in the way children with autism move their bodies and faces compared to children who are developing typically.
 Children who are diagnosed with ASD or who are typically developing are invited to participate in this study, which will include a visit to CAR to complete simple social skills tasks, motor behavior and language tasks as well as an IQ test.
 Participants will be compensated for their time and effort and will receive a brief report of their behavioral and IQ tests results.
 For more information: CARmotorlab@email.chop.edu | 267-425-1192